MaximilianLombardo/PySCES/docs/performance_optimizations.md

 PySCES has been optimized to handle large-scale single-cell datasets efficiently.
 The key optimizations include:

-1. **Numba Acceleration**: Just-in-time compilation of performance-critical functions
+1. **Numba Acceleration**: Just-in-time compilation of performance-critical functions for all platforms
-2. **MLX Integration**: Experimental support for Apple Silicon GPU acceleration
+2. **MLX Integration**: Comprehensive support for Apple Silicon GPU acceleration leveraging unified memory
-3. **Algorithmic Improvements**: Enhanced implementations of core algorithms
+3. **Algorithmic Improvements**: Enhanced implementations of core algorithms with vectorization and parallelization
+4. **Automatic Acceleration Selection**: Intelligent selection of the best available acceleration method

 These optimizations significantly reduce computation time, especially for large datasets, making it practical to analyze datasets with thousands of cells and genes.
+The implementation is designed to provide the best performance across different hardware platforms, with special optimizations for Apple Silicon devices.

 ## Benchmark Results